Explanatory machine learning for sequential human teaching: Experiments

-The arrangement of objects arguably makes up a great proportion of human daily tasks.
+\end{landscape}} The arrangement of objects arguably makes up a great proportion of human daily tasks.
 This implies a high familiarity of human participants with the task of sorting.
 The preferred sorting approaches of humans with no background knowledge in programming could resemble some sorting algorithms.
-However, we assume that learning the recursive algorithms such as merge sort without a well-defined curriculum demands a great effort and applying such algorithms efficiently is challenging.
-To collect information about participants' previous experience relating to sorting algorithms, we additionally asked participants to fill out the following questions after the completion of all performance tests: 1) whether participants have a degree in computer science or a certificate in programming, 2) if they have studied or are learning sorting algorithms in school and 3) whether they know or have applied any sorting algorithms while being presented with a list of sorting algorithms (two of which are distracting choices and do not exist).
+However, we assume that learning recursive algorithms such as merge sort without a well-defined curriculum demands a great effort and applying such algorithms efficiently is challenging.